-In a similar way to solar power, it is possible to use the wind to deliver power to the tracks and overhead lines.
-Again, this is clean energy that we can use to reduce emissions and create a cleaner rail industry.
+In a similar way to solar power, it is possible to use wind power to deliver electricity to the tracks and overhead lines.
+Again, this is clean and renewable power that we can use to reduce emissions and create a cleaner rail industry.

-When we consider that rail accounts for just 3% of the overall CO2 emissions from transport4, we can see that overall it is not a large contributor.
+When we consider that rail accounts for just 3% of the overall CO2 emissions from transport3, we can see that overall it is not a large contributor.
 Despite this, there is no denying that renewables will fuel more and more of the rail industry's future and aid carbon dioxide reduction.
-Especially as older diesel-powered trains are phased out and more electric trains come into service.
+Especially as older diesel-powered trains are phased out and more electric railway systems and trains come into service.

 The rail industry is not shying away from the importance of renewable energy.
 Countries all around the world are playing their part.
 From India to Australia and even the UK the railways are promoting renewable energy.

 In August 2019, the first railway line opened in the UK that is powered by solar.
-It’s not just the trains that are benefitting from renewable energy5.
-This exciting project in Hampshire, UK uses a small solar farm to supply power to signalling and lights.
+It's not just the trains that are benefitting from renewable energy4.
+This exciting project in Hampshire, UK uses a small solar farm to supply power to signaling and lights.
 Additionally, the track also receives a small amount of electricity.

 The hope is that eventually, they can bypass the national grid.
 These examples are the beginning of the future for the railway industry powered by renewable sources of energy.

 Bankset Energy Corporation also has big plans for the rail industry.
 Using solar panels that can be attached to railway sleepers, it plans to eventually undertake the largest solar panel installation in the world.

-Once the solar panels have been attached to the sleepers, then they can generate electricity.
-We can then use this to power trains, lights, signals and even homes.
-The trial is taking place in 12 countries, to begin with, including the UK, US, China and Australia.
-However, following the trial, they then have plans to roll it out to a further 165 countries.
+Once the solar panels are attached to the sleepers, they can generate electricity.
+We can then use this to power trains, lights, signals, and even homes.
+The trial is taking place in 12 countries, to begin with, including the UK, US, China, and Australia.
+However, following the trial, they plan to roll it out to 165 countries.

 For every 1,000km of track, the panels will generate 200mw of energy.
-When we consider that there are over one million kilometres of track in the world, the potential is clearly huge.
+When we consider that there are over one million kilometers of track in the world, the potential is clearly huge.